pe-matsushita/lootbridge-utilities/README.md

 - @param `user` The ethereum address that will receive the aTokens
 - @param `reserve` The ethereum address of the reserve asset
 - @param `amount` The amount of aToken being redeemed
 - @param @optional `aTokenAddress` The ethereum address of the aToken.
-Only needed if the reserve is ETH mock address
+Only needed if the reserve is BNB mock address
 - @param @optional `onBehalfOf` The amount of aToken being redeemed.
 It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = lendingPool.withdraw({